stuartellis/sve-personal-website/content/articles/fedora-workstation-setup.md

 ## Working with Programming Languages

 Avoid using the Fedora packages for programming languages.
-Use either containers or specialized tools like the [mise](https://mise.jdx.dev/) version manager to handle the installation of programming languages.
-These enable you to install the correct versions and dependencies for each of your projects.
+Instead, use either containers or specialized tools like the [mise](https://mise.jdx.dev/) version manager.
+These enable you to install the correct version of the required programming language and dependencies for each of your projects.

 Fedora Workstation automatically includes support for containers, with [Podman](https://podman.io/) as the equivalent of Docker, along with [toolbx](https://containertoolbx.org/) to help you manage container environments for developing your projects.
 You may use any version manager on Fedora Workstation, but you will need to install the tool yourself.